JingweiHu-Math/webpage/_pages/about.md

   - /about.html
 ---

 I am an associate professor at the [Department of Applied Mathematics](https://amath.washington.edu), University of Washington.
+I also hold an adjunct professorship at the [William E. Boeing Department of Aeronautics & Astronautics] (https://www.aa.washington.edu/).
 My general research interests lie in numerical analysis and scientific computing.

 News
 ======